 I don’t have a slow cooker, but if you do, you could probably start your stew in the morning and have it ready when you come home from work.

-Use a shoulder lamb chop with a round bone as it is easier to cut up.
+Use either a lamb breast (bone-in) or a shoulder lamb chop.
 Shoulder cuts are also better for stews and long, slow cooking.

 It’s great for a weekend dinner, washed down with some Zinfandel.